Video Conferencing Features for Telepractice

 1. Whiteboard

 If it doesn’t have this capability, just walk away.
-I use it in almost every session, with adults and kids.
+I use it in almost every session, with both adults and kids.
 It allows me to draw, type, highlight, etc. A good whiteboard will also allow you to cut and paste.
 Keep an eye out for that extra feature.

 2. Screen Sharing